 A 1950s “pukey doll,” meant to soothe your nausea when you feel like you might want to toss your cookies.
 Photo by Christian Storm

 I stumbled bleary-eyed into the conference at 7 AM, working off a night of very little sleep that was entirely my own doing.
 The previous evening, I had taken the bus from New York City to Pittsburgh, birthplace of both the Big Mac and the polio vaccine, and the city cradled me in its boozy arms shortly after my arrival.
 I felt suitably nauseated for the event.

-Before the conference, I came to the realisation that even though I was on board with puking as a conceptual phenomenon, I had no idea what vomiting entailed, at least scientifically speaking.
-Before my trip to Pittsburgh, I had arranged a call with Charles to become more familiar with his research, which was sparked by the realisation that the majority of animals on earth – like rats – are physically incapable of vomiting: they lack the neural connections to synchronise the brain stem with the various muscles needed for a proper puke.
+Before the conference, I came to the realization that even though I was on board with puking as a conceptual phenomenon, I had no idea what vomiting entailed, at least scientifically speaking.
+Before my trip to Pittsburgh, I had arranged a call with Charles to become more familiar with his research, which was sparked by the realization that the majority of animals on earth—like rats—are physically incapable of vomiting: they lack the neural connections to synchronize the brain stem with the various muscles needed for a proper puke.
 It sorted me out on a rudimentary level, while solidifying my standing as a vomit novice.